Administrative Director of the Center for excellence in Teaching and learning

 Michael holds a Ph.D. in English from UNH, an M.A. from Northeastern University, and a B.A. from Seton Hall University.
 As an affiliate Associate Professor in the College Teaching program, he regularly teaches both online and face-to-face courses on aspects of college teaching.

 Michael and his wife, Wanda McDonough, reside in Kittery Point, Maine.
-They have three children.
+They have three grown children.